robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-event-publishing.md

 ## <a name="how-to-test-locally"></a>Como testar localmente

-Para testar localmente, use [ngrok](../functions-bindings-event-grid.md#local-testing-with-ngrok).
+Para testar localmente, leia a [depuração local do gatilho de grade de eventos da função do Azure](../functions-debug-event-grid-trigger-local.md).

 ## <a name="next-steps"></a>Próximos passos